Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Proof of Theorems and

 \subsection{Proof of Theorem \ref{theo:continuity}}

-\begin{proof} In the whole proof we use the fact that it is known from \cite{Shellef} that on vertex-transitive graphs the critical density is finite for any $\lambda \in [0, \infty)$ (and, more precisely, it is at most one).
-We start with the proof of (ii).
-We use an argument by contradiction.
-Consider an arbitrary $\lambda \in (0, \infty)$ and suppose that,
+We now present the proof of our continuity theorem. \begin{proof} It suffices to prove the second claim of Theorem \ref{theo:continuity}, since it implies the first claim.
+In the whole proof we use the fact that it is known from \cite{Shellef} that on any vertex-transitive graph the critical density is finite for every $\lambda \in [0, \infty)$.
+Consider an arbitrary $\lambda \in (0, \infty)$ and, for any $\epsilon > 0$ and $t \in (- \infty, \infty)$ define the function,